IainStevenson/docker.multi.service.reverse.proxy/readme.md

 # Networking

-Its a docker controlled subnet inside your machine, analagous to group of VM's inside a VNET in the cloud with a prublic IP address leading only to the reverse proxy font end.
+Its a docker controlled sub-net inside your machine, analogous to group of VM's inside a VNET in the cloud with a public IP address leading only to the reverse proxy font end.

 [network](https://github.com/IainStevenson/docker.multi.service.reverse.proxy/blob/master/src/network.md)